 The Bear Case for Coinbase

 In its most recent earnings report, released on Nov.
 3 for the quarter that ended Sept.
 30, Coinbase reported disastrous results.
-The company had its second unprofitable quarter in a row, losing $545 million compared to a $406 million profit for the same quarter last year.
+The company had its second unprofitable quarter in a row, losing $545 million compared to a $406 million profit for the same quarter in 2021.
 Net revenue was down by more than half a year to date.
 Earnings per share saw a $2.43 loss, faring even worse than the $2.40 Refinitiv analysts had predicted, according to CNBC.

 Bearish Price Estimates